DOI-USGS/hyswap/docs/source/examples/percentile_calculation_examples.rst

 multiple time periods.

-By default this method calculates percentiles using the Weibull distribution with an alpha parameter of 0 and a beta parameter of 0 [`numpy.percentile`_].
-This distribution is chosen for percentile calculations after the USGS `Guidelines for determining flood flow frequency — Bulletin 17C`_, Appendix 5.
+By default this method calculates percentiles using the Weibull distribution with an alpha parameter of 0 and a beta parameter of 0.
+The Weibull distribution is set as the default for percentile calculations after the USGS `Guidelines for determining flood flow frequency — Bulletin 17C`_, Appendix 5.

 Below is an example of fetching NWIS streamflow data for a USGS gage and then